xs4free/hugo-travello-theme/README.md

 - [How to create a full-page hero image (HTML & CSS)][17] by Ethan

 #TODO
+- [ ] Fix social media metadata when no Page Resource are present (see TODO in partial head.html)
 - [ ] Apply [How to load web fonts to avoid performance issues and speed up page loading](https://medium.freecodecamp.org/web-fonts-in-2018-f191a48367e8)
 - [ ] Add widget newest comments
 - [ ] Replace [img-alt with figcaption-tag][9]